 Founded in 1988, the National Fair Housing Alliance is a consortium of more than 220 private, non-profit fair housing organizations, state and local civil rights agencies, and individuals from throughout the United States.
 Headquartered in Washington, D.C., the National Fair Housing Alliance, through comprehensive education, advocacy and enforcement programs, provides equal access to apartments, houses, mortgage loans and insurance policies for all residents in the nation.

 For over 40 years, Cohen Milstein Sellers & Toll PLLC has been a pioneer in plaintiff class action lawsuits and impact litigation in a number of areas.
-With 70 attorneys and offices in Washington, D.C., New York, Philadelphia, Chicago, and Palm Beach Gardens, FL, Cohen Milstein is one of the premier firms in the country handling major complex actions.
 The groundbreaking cases Cohen Milstein has litigated have resulted in landmark decisions on previously untried issues involving civil rights, employment, price fixing, securities, and consumer rights.

 Wells Fargo agrees to pay $42M to settle complaint over foreclosed properties